pyenv/pyenv-virtualenv/README.md

 $ brew install --HEAD pyenv-virtualenv
 ```

-After installation, you'll still need to add `eval "$(pyenv virtualenv-init -)"` to your
+After installation, you'll still need to add `eval "$(pyenv virtualenv-init
-profile (as stated in the caveats).
-You'll only ever have to do this once.
+-)"` to your profile (as stated in the caveats).
+You'll only ever have to do
+this once.

 ## Usage

 ### Using `pyenv virtualenv` with pyenv

-To create a virtualenv for the Python version use with pyenv, run
+To create a virtualenv for the Python version used with pyenv, run
 `pyenv virtualenv`, specifying the Python version you want and the name
 of the virtualenv directory.
 For example,